neoden/pysom/README.md

   --state STATE    File to save network state
   --odata ODATA    Show BMUs for training data
   -v, --verbose    Additional information while training

+ Data files are tab-separated with header row.
+Prefix column name with '-' to ignore that column for training.